How to set phone reminders for anything

 Tap inside the Google search box and type “set a reminder,” or say “OK Google” out loud and speak your request.
 Google spots that you want to set up a reminder and asks if you’d like to add a time or a place to the note.
 If you choose a time, you get a reminder at that time, or you can associate the reminder with morning, afternoon, evening, or the whole day.
 And Google adds another nifty feature that paper can’t match: If you choose a place, you can get a reminder the next time your phone detects you’re at that location.
 For example, you can tell your phone to remind you about your grocery list next time you step into your local store.
 Reminders can also repeat on a daily, weekly, monthly, or annual basis.

 The digital assistants on Android and iOS share a similar process for setting up reminders.
-On an iPhone or iPad, press and hold the Home button to launch Siri, then say, “Set a reminder.”
+On an iPhone, press and hold the Home button to launch Siri, then say, “Set a reminder.”
 Siri will ask you what you want to be reminded about, and save the note.

 If you just use the “set a reminder” command, you won’t be able to associate a time or a place with your reminder.
 However, you can add these details to your initial instructions should you need to.
 Say, “Remind me to wash the car tomorrow at 2 PM,” or “Remind me to buy flowers when I get home,” and Siri will understand what you mean.
 In each case, you will get the chance to review the reminder—and to delete it if Siri misunderstood what you want.